qlik-oss/core-website/docs/tutorials/data-loading.md

     - A postgres-grp-connector
     - The QIX Engine

-    **Note:** If you look at the `docker-compose` file, port `9076` on the container is mapped to port `19076` on the local machine.
+    **Note:** If you look at the `docker-compose.yml` file, port `9076` on the container is mapped to port `19076` on the local machine.
     This lets you access the QIX Engine from outside of the docker network.
     In this example, we want to trigger a load of the airport data from outside of the container.

-    The following special commands are important for enabling the GRPC connectors:
+    The following special commands are important for enabling the gRPC connectors:

     - `-S EnableGrpcCustomConnectors=1`

-        Enables grpc-connectors in the QIX Engine.
+        Enables gRPC connectors in the QIX Engine.

     - `-S GrpcConnectorPlugins="postgres-grpc-connector,postgres-grpc-connector:50051"`